-Symmetry and Space Group
+Symmetry and Space

-Tutorial
+Group Tutorial

-by Jerry P. Jasinski
+by Jerry P. Jasinski and Bruce M. Foxman

-Knowledge of space groups and the implications of space group symmetry
+Knowledge of space groups and the implications of space group

-physical and chemical properties of solids are pivotal factors in all
+symmetry on the physical and chemical properties of solids are

-structural science.
-As we met to bring our ideas in teaching this
+to bring our ideas in teaching this subject to life, we both

-life, we both felt that “early and often” – teaching the concepts with
+felt that “early and often” – teaching the concepts with

-and visual reinforcement, are key to
+textual and visual reinforcement, are key

-basis for students in this subject.
-The tutorial contains > 200
+to providing a sound basis for students in this subject.
+The

-addresses of all links.
+of all links.
 Space group diagrams appear in

 International Tables format.

-this site, the triclinic and monoclinic groups (2+13) are built from
+monoclinic groups (2+13) are built from "scratch", and are

-"scratch", and are derived from the Hermann-Mauguin
+derived from the Hermann-Mauguin

 symbol.
-An additional section provides practice on many (but not all)
+An additional section provides practice on many (but

-orthorhombic groups in crystal class 222.
-Finally, a "Special
+not all) of the orthorhombic groups in crystal class

-Topics" section on enantiomorphous space
+222. Finally, a "Special Topics" section on enantiomorphous space groups features

-features space groups P41 and P43.
+space groups P41 and P43.
+In the tutorial, lattice points

-the coordinates of points "pop up" as the unit cell is filled.
+as the unit cell is filled.
+We hope that the elements of

-We hope that the elements of guidance, inquiry and occasional humor
+guidance, inquiry and occasional humor will make the learning

 through grants DMR-0504000 (